 You use your hands for just about everything: eating, working, dressing, caring, communicating, cleaning, driving … the list goes on.
 And you might not realize just how much you use your hands (from your wrist down to your fingers) until you start to feel pain or twinge that starts to limit your daily functioning.

-Nick Newsum, MD, orthopedic surgeon with fellowship-training in hand, wrist, elbow and microsurgery, shares the top four causes of wrist pain and effective treatments to help many patients reduce pain and get back to living their best life.
+Nick Newsum, MD, an orthopedic surgeon with a double fellowship training in hand, wrist, elbow, and microsurgery, shares the top four causes of wrist pain and effective treatments to help many patients reduce pain and get back to living their best life.

 “de Quervain’s tenosynovitis is one of the top conditions that I see in the office with the chief symptom of wrist pain on the thumb side of the wrist, and it affects mostly women with a 20:1 ratio of women to men with the condition,” reports Dr. Newsum.